Everything you need to know about how to beat the Orbital Core, a challenging 4-player boss added as part of Wreckage on Dantooine in Game Update 7.8.

 This will depend a bit on your group composition and assumes you will interrupt everything.

-- DPS 1 (preferably Melee): Glacial Preserver
+- Tank, Melee DPS alternate on Glacial Preserver

 You stick the mDPS on the Glacial Preserver so they can focus the main target the whole time and don’t have to worry about swapping targets.
-You stick the tank on G30-MN because it’s not the first target so you don’t lose uptime.

 Since ranged tend to have longer interrupt cooldowns, they’ll need to alternate with someone who also has a longer interrupt cooldown, namely the healers.